-1.1.2 CPS Purpose
+1.1.1 CPS Purpose

-KPN currently offers only Class 2 Certificates, see Appendix 1.
 This CPS describes how KPN meets the relevant CP and EDP requirements within its Subdomain.
 Thus, the CPS, as a single document, covers practices and procedures concerning the issuance and management of the mentioned Certificate Classes.
-Private CAs and hierarchies managed by KPN are outside the scope of this CPS.
+Private CAs managed by KPN are outside the scope of this CPS.